xmaildottor-spec/URMCNet-An-Uncertainty-Region-Modeling-and-Calibration-Network-for-Power-Line-Inspection/README.md

 ## Acknowledgement:
 Thanks 【[Multimodal-FFM-TLD](https://github.com/hyeyeon08/Multimodal-FFM-TLD)】 for providing the relevant training and testing data as well as the associated code.

-The related algorithm is currently under patent review.
-The source code will be released publicly once the review process is completed.
-Thank you for your understanding and patience.

-### Our research group has been collecting inspection images from power-related scenarios over the long term, including UAV visible-light images, UAV multispectral images, and UAV 3D point cloud data.

 ## Figure Correction
 ![image](https://github.com/xmaildottor-spec/An-Uncertainty-Region-Modeling-and-Calibration-Network/blob/main/img.png)